swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/introduction.md

 production.
 In this part, you will address the following issues:

 - [ ] Model predictions cannot be monitored in production
-- [ ] Data drift and concept drift are not automatically detected
+- [ ] Data drift and concept drift are not monitored
-- [ ] No automated alerts or dashboards are configured
+- [ ] No automated reports or dashboard are configured
-- [ ] Drift signals do not trigger actionable retraining workflows
+- [ ] Drift signals do not trigger actionable alerts
-- [ ] Model cannot be rolled back to a previous version on degradation
+- [ ] Drift alerts do not lead to a reviewed decision